strapi/strapi/README.md

 [![Build status](https://travis-ci.org/strapi/strapi.svg?branch=master)](https://travis-ci.org/strapi/strapi)
 [![Slack status](http://strapi-slack.herokuapp.com/badge.svg)](http://slack.strapi.io)

+## v3.0.0 coming soon...
+We've been working on a major update to Strapi for several months now, rewriting the core framework and the administration panel.

+Some parts of this work have been merged into our master branch.
+Currently, this is not stable.
+Please DON'T use the `master` in production. **To run and start your current project, we strongly recommend to use the v1.5.4.**

+For more information on the upcoming version including the v2.0 abort, [read our blog post](http://blog.strapi.io/inside-the-box-july-2016/).

+Thanks for your support!

 ## Why Strapi ?

 > At [Strapi](http://strapi.io), everything we do we believe in changing the status quo of web development.
 Our products are simple to use, user friendly and production-ready.